 Epidural block: Often just called an “epidural,” this is the most common kind of pain relief medication used during childbirth in the U.S. You can get it during a vaginal birth or a cesarean section (C-section).
 The doctor injects the medicine into your lower back.
 It takes about 10 to 20 minutes to work.

 Epidurals usually relieve pain throughout labor while letting you stay alert.
-It could lower your blood pressure, which can slow your baby’s heart rate, though that’s not likely.
+It could temporarily lower your blood pressure, which can slow your baby’s heart rate, though that’s not likely.
 Also, it can also affect your ability to pee, so you may need a catheter.
 Other side effects include: